 If you’re currently pregnant with twins and reading this, I don’t want to give you a panic attack.
-I just want you to know that what you’re going through is really flipping hard.
+I just want you to know that what you’re going through is really flipping hard, even if you have no complications during your pregnancy.
 But you WILL get through it, and it WILL be worth it!

 *This post contains affiliate links.

 It’s pretty common for women to want twins.
 Random strangers will tell me “Oh, I’ve always wanted twins (or multiples)!”
 Sure.
 Sure you do.
 Come over to my house at bedtime, mealtime, bath time, diaper change time, basically anytime other than when they are smiling and cooing at you from their stroller, acting as if they’re BFF’s (spoiler: they’re not!) and you will change your mind.
 I smile and roll my eyes inside my head, but the truth is, when I was pregnant with my singleton, I thought it would be cool to have twins.
 Sure, my belly would be a little bigger, but I would be getting two babies and only have to be pregnant once!
 That sounds like a win-win situation.
 I learned very early in my twin pregnancy that it is so drastically different from a singleton pregnancy, that a larger belly doesn’t even begin to cover it.